evabfmef/anikin/docs/software_versions.md

 ## Purpose

-This document records the main software tools, databases, and computational environments used in the study *"Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in Bacillus subtilis"* (Stare et al.).
+This document records the main software tools, databases, and computational environments used in the study *"Kin discrimination in Bacillus subtilis is predicted by average nucleotide identity but shaped by mobile genetic elements"* (Stare et al.).

 Versions are those used in this study.
 Tools without a version below were not version-pinned in the original workflow; where known, the version is given.
 Python and R package versions are listed separately in `environment/requirements.txt` and `environment/R_packages.txt`.